Almost complex structures that are harmonic maps

 Thus it is natural to seek for "reasonable" criteria that distinguish some of the almost Hermitian structures on a given Riemannian manifold (cf., for example, \cite{CG,W1,W2,BLS}).
-Motivated by the harmonic maps theory, C. Wood \cite{W1,W2} has suggested to consider as "optimal" those almost Hermitian structures $J:(M,g)\to ({\cal Z},h)$ that are critical points of the energy functional under variations through sections of ${\cal Z}$, i.e. that are harmonic sections of the twistor bundle.
+Motivated by the harmonic map theory, C. Wood \cite{W1,W2} has suggested to consider as "optimal" those almost Hermitian structures $J:(M,g)\to ({\cal Z},h)$ that are critical points of the energy functional under variations through sections of ${\cal Z}$, i.e. that are harmonic sections of the twistor bundle.
 In general, these critical points are not harmonic maps, but, by analogy, they are referred to as "harmonic almost complex structures" in \cite{W1,W2}.
 It is more appropriate in the context of this article to call such structures "harmonic sections", a term used also in \cite{W1}.

 The almost Hermitian structures that are critical points of the energy functional under variations through all maps $M\to{\cal Z}$ are genuine harmonic maps and the purpose of this paper is to find geometric conditions on a four-dimensional almost Hermitian manifold $(M,g,J)$ under which the almost complex structure $J$ is a harmonic map of $(M,g)$ into $({\cal Z},h)$.
 We also find conditions for minimality of the submanifold $J(M)$ of the twistor space.
 As is well-known, in dimension four, there are three basic classes in the Gray-Hervella classification \cite{GH} of almost Hermitian structures - Hermitian, almost K\"ahler (symplectic) and K\"ahler structures.
 If $(g,J)$ is K\"ahler, the map $J:(M,g)\to ({\cal Z},h)$ is a totally geodesic isometric imbedding.
 In the case of a Hermitian structure, we express the conditions for harmonicity and minimality of $J$ in terms of the Lee form, the Ricci and star-Ricci tensors of $(M,g,J)$, while for an almost K\"ahler structure the conditions are in terms of the Ricci, star-Ricci and Nijenhuis tensors.
 Several examples illustrating these results are discussed in the last section of the paper, among them a Hermitian structure that is a harmonic section of the twistor bundle and a minimal isometric imbedding in it but not a harmonic map.